nongkrek/raspberry-control-led/README.md

   7. Network Cable(UTP) .
   8. Power Cable for Raspberry 5v 2A.
   9. Access Point/Router Mikrotik.

-Before assemble that parts, we have to understand about pin and GPIO of Raspberry Pi 2 Model B.
-Sebelum merangkai komponen tersebut, harus dipahami arsitektur pin dari GPIO Raspberry Pi 2 Model B. Here is the architecture of pin and GPIO of Raspberry Pi 2 Model B.
+Before assemble that parts, we have to understand about pin and GPIO of Raspberry Pi 2 Model B. Here is the architecture of pin and GPIO of Raspberry Pi 2 Model B.

 ![image](http://yaddarabullah.net/raspberry-control-led/Pin-GPIO-Raspberry.png)